ecsv/qcom-nandc-pagify/README.rst

 IPQ806x SBL pages
 -----------------

-The pages for the secondary bootloader on the IPQ806x didn't had a codeword size of 516 bytes per chunk.
+The pages for the secondary bootloader on the IPQ806x didn't had a data size of 516 bytes per chunk.
 Instead the data was written in 512 byte chunks with Reed-Solomon ECC.
 A chunk will use 532 bytes (1 byte BBM, 10 bytes ECC, 5 bytes padding).
 The rest of the rules from above still apply.